Clatters/EXP-FX/README.md

 ## Firmware

-Regardless on the desired EXP or FX application, Sibilla needs to be reprogrammed n order to accept EXP-FX as an expansion module.
+Regardless on the desired EXP or FX application, Sibilla needs to be reprogrammed in order to accept EXP-FX as an expansion module.
 The programming procedure is very similar to the one used to update Sibilla, but with a few extra steps.
 Please visit the dedicated section on the [Sibilla Setup and Programming page](https://github.com/Clatters/Sibilla/tree/main/Official%20firmwares).